 Third is the way RouteTactile processes the user settings to create the actual map.

 Lastly, the way in which you will create the map (MDA, Braille printer, et cetera) will influence the tactile appearance and usability of the map.
 The size of the sheet of paper, the paper orientation (landscape/portrait) and the mechanical capabilities of the output device should be taken into account when creating the tactile map.

-Because of all the aspects involved in the creation of a tactile map, we are very interested in receiving feedback from you, the user, in order to create an intuitive system for all users.
+Because of the multitude of aspects involved in the creation of a tactile map, we are very interested in receiving feedback from you, the user, in order to create an intuitive system for all users.
 As such, we love to hear if you have anything you wish to share.
 If so, please do so via the feedback form.